aroberge/reeborg-world-creation/searching/graph.md

 # -> [(4, 3)]
 ```

-The Python function `get_neighbours()` is a wrapper of a corresponding
-JavaScript function which we use in the next section.
+The Python function `get_neighbours()` is a wrapper of a corresponding JavaScript function which we use in the next section.

+> **\[info\] Further reading**
+>
+> * A complementary [introduction to graphs](http://www.redblobgames.com/pathfinding/grids/graphs.html) can be found on the Amit Patel's Red Blob Games site.
+> * [Artificial Intelligence: a Modern Approach](http://aima.cs.berkeley.edu/), by Russell and Norvig, uses graphs and search algorithms extensively.
+Some interactive examples, created by Amit Patel, can be [found here](http://aimacode.github.io/aima-javascript/3-Solving-Problems-By-Searching/).

 ## JavaScript version

-JavaScript does not have tuples; we thus use arrays with two elements
-to represent nodes when using JavaScript.
+JavaScript does not have tuples; we thus use arrays with two elements to represent nodes when using JavaScript.

-Also, JavaScript syntax does not include keyword-based arguments like we
-have in Python; instead, we pass an optional object.
-Below is the JavaScript
-equivalent to the Python example above.
+Also, JavaScript syntax does not include keyword-based arguments like we have in Python; instead, we pass an optional object.
+Below is the JavaScript equivalent to the Python example above.

 ```js
 World("Empty");